by John Miltimore

 – – –

-Jonathan Miltimore is the Managing Editor of FEE.org.
-Serving previously as Director of Digital Media at Intellectual Takeout, Jon was responsible for daily editorial content, web strategy, and social media operations.
-Before that, he was the Senior Editor of The History Channel Magazine, Managing Editor at Scout.com, and general assignment reporter for the Panama City News Herald.
-Jon also served as an intern in the speechwriting department under George W. Bush.
+Jon Miltimore is the Director of Digital Media of Intellectual Takeout, and is responsible for daily editorial content, web strategy, and social media operations.
+He previously was the Senior Editor of The History Channel Magazine, Managing Editor at Scout.com, and general assignment reporter for the Panama City News Herald.
+He also served as a White House intern in the speech writing department of George.
+W Bush.